 I think that’s quite enough chest-beating.
 The recipe… Please don’t forget to view the end notes.

-- 200 g. of belly bacon1, finely sliced or minced
+- 200 grams belly bacon finely sliced or minced

-1 red bell pepper (seeds and membranes removed), chopped
+- 1 bell pepper (seeds and membranes removed), chopped

-1/4 c. of butter (plus more for greasing), at room temperature
+- 1/4 cup butter (plus more for greasing), at room temperature

 - Pan fry the bacon in a non-stick pan.
 No need to add oil as the bacon will render its own fat.
 Cook until the bacon fat starts to turn transparent.

-To the flour mixture, add the grated cheese and chopped onion.
+- To the flour mixture, add the grated cheese and scallions.
 Toss gently (I used my fingers) so as not to squish the cheese.